 Figure 1: The Longevity and Vulnerability Indices of Zmpste24-/- Mice after NMN Treatment.

-The mice were dosed every other day via oral administration with PBS or NMN (100/300 mg kg-1) until natural death, starting at 5-7 weeks of age.
+In the first figure of the study, Zmpste24−/− mice, which are genetically engineered to age prematurely, were treated with NMN.
+The mice received a dosage every other day via oral administration with PBS or NMN (100/300 mg kg−1) until their natural death, starting at an age of 5-7 weeks.
+The main findings are as follows:

 - Longevity and Health: Supplementation with NMN extends the lifespan of prematurely aged Zmpste24-/- mice and reduces signs of frailty in these mice.

-It decreases the expression of the P53 protein, which is associated with cell aging, and stimulates the activity of intestinal stem cells (ISCs) through the Wnt/β-catenin signaling pathway, which contributes to intestinal tissue regeneration. - Gut microbiome: NMN supplementation leads to an increase in beneficial gut bacteria such as Akkermansia muciniphila and Bifidobacterium pseudolongum.
+- Gene Expression and Cell Activity: NMN increases the expression of genes such as SIRT1, NMNAT2, and NMNAT3, which are involved in the aging processes.
+It reduces the expression of the P53 protein, which is associated with cell aging, and stimulates the activity of intestinal stem cells (ISCs) via the Wnt/β-catenin signaling pathway, which contributes to the regeneration of intestinal tissue.

-NMN increases the levels of certain metabolites associated with improved intestinal health and decreases the levels of metabolites associated with aging.
+- Fecal Metabolites: Analysis of fecal metabolites shows that NMN significantly alters the composition of fecal metabolites.
+NMN increases the levels of certain metabolites associated with improved gut health and reduces the levels of metabolites associated with aging.

 Figure 2: NMN Restored the Integrity of the Epithelial Layer of the Large Intestine and the Expression of Aging-Related Genes in Aging Mice

-C57BL/6 mice were dosed every other day via oral administration with a vehicle or NMN (300 mg kg-1) until sacrifice, starting at 10 months of age.
+In the second figure, it was investigated how NMN affects the integrity of the intestinal epithelial barrier and the expression of aging-related genes in aging mice.
+C57BL/6 mice received a dosage every other day via oral administration with a vehicle or NMN (300 mg kg−1) until sacrifice, starting at 10 months of age.
+The main findings are:

 - Weight gain: The mice receiving NMN showed significant weight gain compared with the control group.